Skip to content

 Additionally, ginkgo biloba extract has been proven to boost the health of stem cells in a variety of brain locations.

-This makes ginkgo one of the best supplements for students, as it allows for a noticeable improvement in brainpower, which has a cumulative effect on memory and recollection.
+This makes ginkgo one of the best nootropics for students, as it allows for a noticeable improvement in brainpower, which has a cumulative effect on memory and recollection.

-Note: there’s an effective dose of organic gingko biloba leaf extract at 24% glycosides 6% terpene lactones in each dose of Maximum Mind.
+Note: there’s an effective dose of organic ginkgo biloba leaf extract at 24% glycosides and 6% terpene lactones in each dose of Maximum Mind.

 Read more on ginkgo on the Marco’s Grounds Deep Dive or find out more details on the benefits of ginkgo.